 - What if there are still remaining questions about endoscopy?

 - Find a local Gastroenterologist in your town

-What are the risks of endoscopy?
+What happens after the endoscopy?

 Get the latest treatment options.